Water Safety Should Be Top Of Mind

-“As ‘America’s Swim Instructor,’ the Central Connecticut Coast YMCA annually teaches more than 6,118 children valuable water safety and swimming skills,” said David Stevenson, CCCY President and CEO.
-“Now more than ever, it’s important to remind parents and caregivers that water safety needs to be top-of-mind as families start to return to their favorite summertime activities,”
+“As ‘America’s Swim Instructor,’ the Central Connecticut Coast YMCA annually teaches more than 9,850 children valuable water safety and swimming skills,” said Dave Stevenson, CCCY President & CEO.
+“Now more than ever, it’s important to remind parents and caregivers that water safety needs to be top-of-mind as families participate in one of their favorite summertime activities.”

-As part of National Water Safety Month, the Y is encouraging parents to play an active role in promoting water safety and providing five tips to ensure a safe and enjoyable swimming experience for all.
+The Y is encouraging parents to play an active role in promoting water safety and provides six tips to ensure a safe and enjoyable swimming experience for all.

 - Never swim alone or without a water watcher.
 When children are swimming, make sure they are actively supervised at all times.
 Teach your children that they should only swim in locations where a lifeguard is on duty, or where a responsible adult agrees to watch the children in the water without distractions.

 - Don’t engage in breath holding activities.
-Children should not hold their breath for a prolonged amount of time while swimming, as this can cause drowning and has several other severe physical side-effects.
+Children should not hold their breath for a prolonged amount of time while swimming, as this can be dangerous.